Quickstart

 1. Include the ID of the resource group you created in the previous step.

 2. Click Send request.
 Note that this endpoint returns a long-running operation.
 The response returns a network ID in metadata.network_id.
-Pass this ID when you call the Create Cluster endpoint.
+Copy the ID and pass it later when you call the Create cluster endpoint.
 To check the operation state, make a Get operation request with the operation.id.

 7. When the Create network operation is complete, make a Create cluster request.
 Use the resource group and network IDs you just created.
 Note that this endpoint also returns a long-running operation.

-8. For BYOC, run rpk cloud byoc in the shell, passing the metadata.cluster_id from the Create cluster response as a flag:
+8. For BYOC, run rpk cloud byoc <cloud-provider> apply in the shell, passing the metadata.cluster_id from the Create cluster response as a flag:

 AWS: